 It's a Self-Care Day just for you!

-Join us for a day of self-care before you gear up again for Fall.
+Join us for a day of self-care as we await the renewal of spring!

-You'll explore what self-compassion looks like, make your own terrarium, enjoy a fresh healthy lunch, socialize with other first responder spouses/partners.
+You'll explore what self-compassion looks like, make your own terrarium, enjoy snacks, and socialize with other first responder spouses/partners.

 The program is led by Daranne Harris, a Calgary-based compassion researcher and teacher who is partnering with Beyond the Blue to offer Compassion Cultivation Training© tailored specifically for first responder families throughout Alberta.